thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ## HTTPS Interface {#http-interface}

-The concrete mechanism that users use to send requests to the Internet Computer is via an HTTPS API, which exposes three endpoints to handle interactions, plus one for diagnostics:
+The concrete mechanism that users use to send requests to the BigFile is via an HTTPS API, which exposes three endpoints to handle interactions, plus one for diagnostics:

 -   At `/api/v2/canister/<effective_canister_id>/call` the user can submit (asynchronous, potentially state-changing) calls.

--   At `/api/v2/canister/<effective_canister_id>/read_state` or `/api/v2/subnet/<subnet_id>/read_state` the user can read various information about the state of the Internet Computer.
+-   At `/api/v2/canister/<effective_canister_id>/read_state` or `/api/v2/subnet/<subnet_id>/read_state` the user can read various information about the state of the BigFile.
 In particular, they can poll for the status of a call here.

 -   At `/api/v2/canister/<effective_canister_id>/query` the user can perform (synchronous, non-state-changing) query calls.

--   At `/api/v2/status` the user can retrieve status information about the Internet Computer.
+-   At `/api/v2/status` the user can retrieve status information about the BigFile.

 In these paths, the `<effective_canister_id>` is the [textual representation](#textual-ids) of the [*effective* canister id](#http-effective-canister-id).